abelpc/next/README.md

 = Interface =

-0) Double click on PANV and Execute it;
+0) Double click on NEXT and Execute it;

 1) Click on "PlanetLab" notetab;